supermemo/SuperMemoScripts/SuperMemo-Git-sync/README.md

 	- If you accidentally launch SuperMemo on multiple computers, modified files may prevent git from syncing your latest changes from other devices.
 To resolve this, you may need to `reset` and `stash` your changes.

 # Notes
 - This script is nothing too complicated - it's a few git commands to sync the collection, mixed in with a few readable prompts.
-I've used it myself for 4 months+ as of the writing of this readme file.
+I've used it myself for 1 year+ as of the writing of this readme file.
 Still, I can't hold any responsibility if something goes horribly wrong - use at your own risk and all that
 - After setting up the script, make sure to make a few test changes to ensure that everything is working as you would expect (e.g. making a simple text edit on 1 PC, and then launching the script on the other PC and expecting to see the change)
 - The script does automatic backups for you in git every time you close it.
 As such, there is no need to use the backup generation functionality in SM
 - In the event where no Internet connection is present, there is still a benefit of using this script compared to launching standalone SuperMemo: this script will create commits every time you close SuperMemo (but won't be able to push them online).
 This is better because it allows you to work with more granular changes, should you wish to revert them